shirokumacode/overwatch-omnic-rewards/README.md

 <details>
 <summary>I am a developer.
 Can I see this method/code?</summary>
 You should check out the utils folder and the examples inside.
 Any python programmer should be able to see what it does in <5min.
-Feel free to use/reimplement or even create your own headless version.
+Feel free to use/reimplement.
 </details>

 <details>